mshangle1/watchmen/README.md

 - **Fast & Portable**
     - You can wrap Watchmen as a jar file and use Watchmen steps and Watchmen helper methods at any test project you are working on.

+---
+## Main Ingredients

+Watchmen is based on the following:

+  - Java
+  - Maven
+  - Cucumber-JVM
+  - Spring
+  - RestAssured
+  - Jackson
+  - AWS SDK
+  - Openapitools
+  - JDBS
+  - WebDriver
+  - Cluecumber

+---
 ## Install

-   - Watchmen can be wrapped as a jar file.
+   - Watchmen packaged as a JAR file and stored in Maven Central Repository.
 Any java development project can use it as a test resource
-   - Or just clone Watchmen project and add your tests under resources/features
+   - Clone Watchmen example project and add your tests under resources/features
    - You are free to organize your files using regular java package conventions
-   - Create your directory under src/main/resource/features
-   - Create your \<featureName\>.feature file
+   - Configure Cucumber Spring - check cucumber.xml under resources
+   - Add your step definition class if needed and implement your steps
    - Create your scenarios using Watchmen steps.
 Add tags
    - Update config.properties with run configurations and runtime data if needed
-   - Create your \<TestRun\>.java using template under src/main/java/testRunner.
+   - Create your \<TestRun\>.java using template.
 Define features, glue, tags and type of reports you want to generate ("plugins")
-   - Right click on \<TestRun\>.java and execute it
+   - Execute \<TestRun\>.java
    - See cucumber reports and logs
+   - Run "mvn cluecumber-report:reporting" to generate Cluecumber report

+---
 ## Run
 - **Easy to run from command line**

+Clone Watchmen example project

        CD project directory
-       mvn test  -Dtest=\<TestRun\>
+       mvn test  -Dtest=CoinBaseTestsRunner
 ---